We understand how important a functioning toilet is in the home, and it’s awful when something goes wrong with one.

 Take a black plastic bag and clear out as much of the material in the toilet as possible.
 Remove the black plastic bag containing the material from your property as soon as possible.

 Test your toilet, by tearing off some toilet roll and flushing it.

-If none of the above steps work, there could be a more serious issue.
+If none of the above steps work, you may want to read our comprehensive guide to unblocking your toilet.
+And, after reading that, it still remains blocked, there could be a more serious issue.
 You will need to call a qualified plumber who will know some other ways of how to unblock a toilet.